Overview- In this article, you will see ways to reset google chrome on Windows 7,8,8.1 & 10 to fix the different issues with Google’s browser.

 Mac users can reset google chrome by going to Settings > Advanced and then Reset Settings option, similar to Windows computers.

-There is no major difference in term of the user interface both on Mac and Windows, so just follow the instructions given in the first method.
+There is no major difference in terms of the user interface both on Mac and Windows, so just follow the instructions given in the first method.

 Deleting User Profile in Mac OSx

-Similar to Windows you can try deleting the user profile on macOSx which can totally reset the Google Chrome without reinstall.
+Similar to Windows you can try deleting the user profile on macOS which can totally reset the Google Chrome without reinstall.